WallarooLabs/wally/book/running-wallaroo/resilience.md

 ### Running the example

 The rest of the example should be run in the `examples/python/word_count_with_dynamic_keys` directory in the Wallaroo repository.
-You will need 4 terminals to run this example.
+You will need 4 shells to run this example.

 1. Create the path where the workers will save their resilience snapshots.

         mkdir -p /tmp/resilience-dir

-2. Terminal 1: Start a data receiver
+2. Shell 1: Start a data receiver

         cd ~/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/examples/python/word_count_with_dynamic_keys
         data_receiver --listen 127.0.0.1 7002 | tee received.txt

-3. Terminal 2: Start initializer
+3. Shell 2: Start initializer

         cd ~/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/examples/python/word_count_with_dynamic_keys
         machida-resilience --application-module word_count_with_dynamic_keys \